rycmak/advent-of-code/2021/day16/readme.md

 I had assumed that `bin()` would return 4 bits for each character in the hex string
 representation: e.g., `bin(int('2AB07', base=16))[2:]` would return `00101010101100000111`;
-however, for the first char in the hex string, it actually only returns the most significant bits, in this case `101010101100000111`.
-So I needed to pad the beginning of the binary with enough 0's to ensure the length of the resulting binary is exactly 4x the length of the hex representation.
+however, for the first char in the hex string, it actually only returns the most significant bits, in this case `10` instead of `0010`, so we would get the resulting binary `101010101100000111` instead.
+Therefore, I needed to pad the beginning of the binary with enough 0's to ensure the length of the resulting binary is exactly 4x the length of the hex representation.